zscaler/ziacloud-ansible/docs/contributing.md

 ## Get Started!

 Ready to contribute some code?
-Here's how to set up `pan-os-ansible` for local development.
+Here's how to set up `ziacloud-ansible` for local development.

 1. Install Python 3.6 or higher, along with Ansible

    Development must be done using Python 3.6 or higher.
 Ansible still technically supports Python 2.7, but all code should target Python 3.6 or higher.

-2. Fork the `pan-os-ansible` repo on GitHub.
+2. Fork the `ziacloud-ansible` repo on GitHub.

 3. Create a top level directory for your work, for example `ansible-hacking`: